 With the Share App feature you can give your customers a way to share your app with their friends and family which is a great way to organically grow your customer base!

 Assign These Features To Your App’s Side Menu

 If you decide to use your Shopify store as your home feature, then the best way for users to access the other features within your app is through the Side Menu.
 Here’s how you can make these features available in the Side Menu:

 Step 1: Go To The Side Menu Page Found Under The Design Tab

 On the left-hand side of the App Dashboard you’ll see a menu with a couple of options, the “Design” tab being one of them.
 Click on that to expand it then click on “Side Menu” to access the Side Menu’s controls:

 Step 2: Click On “Add Existing Feature” In the “Menu” Section Of The Side Menu Page

 Clicking on “Add Existing Feature” will bring up a list of all of the features that you’ve built for your app.
-Select the feature(s) that you want to add to the side menu by checking the box next to each feature and clicking “Apply”.
+Select the feature(s) that you want to add to the side menu by selecting the feature and clicking “Apply”.